 (2) Any person whose presence at a settlement conference is required by these rules may be excused by the court upon a showing of good cause.
 Requests to appear remotely for those residing in the greater Sacramento area will be denied absent a compelling justification Persons so excused shall be available by remote appearance during the entire settlement conference, notwithstanding that they may be located in a different time zone.
 The attorney responsible for the appearance of such person shall notify the person appearing remotely of this requirement.
 The court shall impose sanctions on all persons failing to comply with this rule.
-The Supervising Settlement Judge or the settlement conference temporary judge shall have the discretion to order the personal appearance of the person excused for a further settlement conference whenever it appears that such personal appearance may be necessary to effectuate settlement.
+The Supervising Settlement Judge or the settlement conference temporary judge shall have the discretion to order the personal appearance of the person appearance may be necessary to effectuate settlement.